 Women: Women throughout the world, and especially in India, continue to be recognized as the largely disempowered half of mankind.
 While there have been concerted efforts in the social, political, economic ways to instill women with due agency and power, yet nothing is really effective without the inner dimension of clarity and freedom.
 Acharya Prashant's work has been to awaken women to their true identity beyond the compulsions of the body and the conditioning of the mind.
 Countless women today - from the teenage schoolgirl to the septuagenarian homemaker - owe their sense of liberty and clarity, and the courage to rise against external oppression and internal debilitation, to the teachings of the master.

 Spiritual seekers: There are spiritual seekers for whom spirituality is a mere entertainment.
 Then there are those for whom spirituality is a respectable name for medieval superstition.
 Then those who come to spirituality to escape the bare realities of life.
 Then those who suppose that spirituality consists of esoteric rituals, methods, and exercises.
 Then those who want only superficial treatments to deep underlying life problems.
 Acharya Prashant has been well known to vigorously shake such seekers out of their self-deceptive psychic stupor.And then there is the odd genuine seeker.
 The one who has already tried hard to go into the recesses of his mind, and the reality of life.
 The one who is prepared to work hard for his liberation.
 The one who is fed up of self-imposed bondages, and is prepared to pay the price for freedom.
 Acharya Prashant comes as a rare and real friend to such seekers.

-Prashant Tripathi, known as Acharya Prashant, was born on March 7, 1978, at Agra, India.
+Prashant Tripathi, known as Acharya Prashant, was born in 1978, at Agra, India.
 Eldest of three siblings, his father was a bureaucrat and mother a homemaker.
 His childhood was spent mostly in the state of Uttar Pradesh.